esdrassantos06/blog-nodejs-api/README.md

 ## Logging

-The API implements a complete logging system with Winston:
+The API implements a complete logging system with Winston, configured in `config/logger.js`:

 - **Console**: In development environment, logs are also displayed in the console
 - **Log Levels**: